This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 - You need the right soil mositure content to get the best results.
 If the soil is saturated you won’t get fracturing and any benefits will at best be shortlived.
 Likewise, dry sand doesn’t work well either as the air blast just passes through the sand without causing any movement.

-- Care should be taken if regularly aerating and use pre emergent herbicides.
+- Care should be taken if you regularly aerate and use pre emergent herbicides.
 However, evidence does show that there is no significant impact of carrying our regular aeration.

 - Lastly, they will not work well if the soil is too shallow.